 Call Detour Plumbing for a Professional Inspection

 Our certified professional plumbers in Santa Clarita know exactly what to look for.
 If you’re ready for fall/winter water heater maintenance, contact Detour Plumbing and a plumber will carefully inspect and clean the burner assembly, inspect/repair the exhaust flue of a gas or electric water heater, and inspect the unit for leaks or corrosion.
-We also make any necessary repairs and replace your old unit with a newer, more efficient water heater, starting with a free estimate.
+We also make any necessary repairs and replace your old unit with a newer, more efficient water heater.
 To schedule maintenance that can improve efficiency and keep your heating bills down, contact us today at 661-495-2403.